Brush Fire Permits

-To apply, fill out the Brush Fire Permit Form.
-Completed forms can be emailed to firstname.lastname@example.org, faxed to 651-714-3708 or returned in person to the Public Safety Building, 2100 Radio Drive, Monday through Friday between 8 a.m. and 4:30 p.m.
-Please use the entrance marked “Public Safety.”
+To apply, fill out the Brush Fire Permit Form (PDF).
+Completed forms can be submitted to the Fire/EMS Department by email, fax, or returned in person to the Public Safety Building at 2100 Radio Drive, Monday through Friday between 8 am and 4:30 pm.
+Please use the entrance marked "Public Safety."

 This policy does not pertain to recreational fires.
-For more information on recreational fires, visit the recreational fire page.
-You may also contact the Fire Department at email@example.com or by calling 651-714-3600.
+For more information on recreational fires, visit the Recreational Fires page, or you may also contact the Fire Department.